Analytic theories around the simplest screw

 \section{Model subspaces and de Branges spaces}

-We review the notions related to model spaces in the upper half-plane according to Garcia--Ross \cite[Section 10]{GaRo15}, Makarov--Poltoratski \cite[Section 1.2]{MaPo05}, and Havin--Mashreghi \cite[Section 2]{HaMa03}.
+We review notions related to model spaces in the upper half-plane according to Garcia--Ross \cite[Section 10]{GaRo15}, Makarov--Poltoratski \cite[Section 1.2]{MaPo05}, and Havin--Mashreghi \cite[Section 2]{HaMa03}.
 (See also Garcia--Mashreghi--Ross \cite[Sections 3.6.3 and 5.10.4]{GMR}.)
 We also review the theory of de Branges spaces.
-A general theory of de Branges spaces is given in the book \cite{dB68}, but the proof of results is more accessible in de Branges' earlier papers \cite{MR0114002, MR0133455, dB61, MR0133457, MR0143016} and the thesis of Linghu \cite{Lin15b}.
-Linghu's \cite{Lin15a} is also useful, which summarizes the answers to some of the problems in the book \cite{dB68}.
+The general theory of de Branges spaces is presented in the monograph \cite{dB68}, but proofs of many results are more accessible in de Branges' earlier papers \cite{MR0114002, MR0133455, dB61, MR0133457, MR0143016} and the thesis of Linghu \cite{Lin15b}.
+Linghu \cite{Lin15a} is also useful, as it summarizes the answers to some of the problems in the book \cite{dB68}.
 Winkler \cite{Win14} and Woracek \cite{Wo17} are useful for reviewing the above theories together with related ones.